 Financial reporting within Power BI is becoming far superior to any alternative tool that you can utilize.

-Therefore, with this tutorial, my goal is to show you how you can get it going, and also show you how you can make it cogent and really valuable for the consumers who might be utilizing it to make informed decisions.
+Therefore, with this tutorial, my goal is to show you how you can get it going, and also show you how you can make it cogent and valuable to make informed decisions.

 ***** Learning Power BI? *****